Fashion Favorites Nineteen Nighties Wood frame with double mats. Frame service available. |

 Love is Sharing Cake (watercolor, pastel, collage, stitching)

-'Love is Sharing Cake' is about my love of baking and more importantly, I love to share it with guests, and sometimes I will surprise someone and just bring some fresh homemade baking to them.
+'Love is Sharing Cake' is about my love of baking and, more importantly, sharing it with guests.
+Sometimes, I will surprise someone by bringing them fresh, homemade baking.
 Delightfully, I get to see their faces light up.
-Home baking is something of a rarity these days as it does take time and there is lots of bad press for eating these delights but can say it has not stopped people from enjoying the indulgence of home baking in my experience!
+Home baking is a rarity these days, as it requires time, and there is a lot of negative press about consuming these delights, but it has not stopped people from enjoying the indulgence of home baking.

 ![]() |

-'Love is Sharing Cake' was fun to create and just played with the various mediums like watercolor and oil pastel on cold press watercolor paper that has a texture to the surface and liked how the oil pastel skipped across the top leaving more visual texture which worked great for the cake's icing.
-I cut up an old birthday card from my mother-in-law who has beautiful handwriting and decided to also add part of the card into my signature that was hand-stitched with silk threads.
+'Love is Sharing Cake' was fun to create, and I played with various mediums, including watercolor and oil pastel, on cold-press watercolor paper with a textured surface.
+I liked how the oil pastel skipped across the top, leaving more visual texture, which worked great for the cake's icing.
+I cut up an old birthday card from my mother-in-law, who has beautiful handwriting, and decided to also incorporate part of the card into my signature, which was hand-stitched with silk threads.

 ![]() |